 What if my child is hungry and thirsty?

-We have water, squash and a variety of fruit available throughout the evening and children are encouraged to help themselves or ask if they need help.
-We also provide a hot nutritious meal, this includes a vegetarian option and do not serve pork or beef due to religious and health reasons.
-Please make sure you inform us of any allergies your child has, particularly if you become aware of them after you register with us as they will not otherwise be on our records.
+We have water, squash and fruit available throughout the evening and children are encouraged to help themselves or ask if they would like anything.
+We also provide a hot nutritious meal, which includes a vegetarian option.
+We do not serve pork or beef but please inform us of any dietary requirements or allergies your child may have, particularly if you have become aware of them after registering with us.

 What happens if my child has an accident or is ill?

-If your child has had a contagious illness, been sick or had diarrhoea in the 24 hours before you are due to attend we would ask that you call us and cancel your visit.
+If your child has had a contagious illness, been sick or had diarrhoea in the 24 hours before you are due to attend, we ask that you cancel your visit.

 If your child needs treatment at hospital you will be contacted immediately.
-If you have not attended with your child and we are unable to contact the first named emergency contact we will move on to the other emergency contact that you have nominated.
-If a child needs urgent treatment one of the Children’s Centre team will escort your child to the hospital and stay with them until you arrive.
-However in this situation we are unable to give medical professionals permission to treat your child as we are not the legal guardians.
+If you have not attended with your child and we are unable to contact the first named emergency contact, we will move on to the other nominated emergency contact.
+If a child needs urgent treatment one of the Children’s Centre staff team will escort them to hospital and stay with them until you arrive.
+In this situation however, we are unable to give medical professionals permission to treat your child as we are not the legal guardians.

 I’ve booked a place, but now I can’t come.
 What should I do?

-Please call and tell us as soon as possible so that we can offer the space to somebody else.
-If we had booked a taxi on your behalf and you cancel it on arrival we will still be charged the cost of the taxi’s journey.
+Please call Body & Soul on 0207 923 6880 and tell us as soon as possible so that we can offer the space to somebody else.